bcgov/ssdtools/paper/paper.md

 ## Confidence Intervals

 `ssdtools` generates confidence intervals for $\text{HC}_x$ and $\text{HP}_u$ values via bootstrapping.
-By default all versions of `ssdtools` use parametric bootstrapping for non-censored data as it has better coverage than the equivalent non-parametric approach used in other SSD modelling software such as `Burrlioz` [see @fox_methodologies_2022].
+By default all versions of `ssdtools` use parametric bootstrapping for non-censored data as it has better coverage than the equivalent non-parametric approach used in some other SSD modelling software such as `Burrlioz` [see @fox_methodologies_2022].
 The first two versions of `ssdtools` both calculated the model averaged CI from the weighted arithmetic mean of the CIs of the individual distributions.
 Unfortunately, this approach has recently been shown to have poor coverage [@fox_methodologies_2024] and is inconsistent with the *inversion principle*.

 Consequently, v2 also offers a parametric bootstrap method for non-censored data that uses the joint cdf to generate data before refitting the original distribution set and solving for the newly estimated joint cdf [see details in @fox_methodologies_2024].
-This so-called "multi" method can be implemented with (`ci_method = multi_free`) and without (`ci_method = multi_fixed`) re-estimation of the model weights.
+This so-called 'multi' method can be implemented with (`ci_method = "multi_free"`) and without (`ci_method = "multi_fixed"`) re-estimation of the model weights.
-In order to implement the "multi" method of bootstrapping described above, v2 also provides the probability density (`ssd_pmulti()`), cumulative distribution (`ssd_qmulti()`) and random generation (`ssd_rmulti()`) functions for multiple distributions.
+In order to implement the 'multi' method of bootstrapping described above, v2 also provides the probability density (`ssd_pmulti()`), cumulative distribution (`ssd_qmulti()`) and random generation (`ssd_rmulti()`) functions for multiple distributions.

-However, although the "multi" method has good coverage it is computationally slow.
+However, although the 'multi' method has good coverage it is computationally slow.
-To overcome this limitation, the default method (`ci_method = weighted_samples`) provided by the current update is a faster heuristic based on taking bootstrap samples from the individual distributions proportional to their weights [@fox_methodologies_2024].
+To overcome this limitation, the default method (`ci_method = "weighted_samples"`) provided by the current update is a faster heuristic based on taking bootstrap samples from the individual distributions proportional to their weights [@fox_methodologies_2024].

 ## Plotting